andrewsteinmeyer/PrettyForm/README.md

 # Request

 This was a redesign and rewrite of an estimate request form.
 I modularized all steps into separate components.
+This is the front-end code only.
+I wrote all supporting code for backend calls in Javascript, MongoDB and Meteor.js.

 ## First step